lemmingapex/ProjectEuler/Problem2/README.md

 ![closed form](lib/closed_form.png)

-The index of a fibonacci number can be found using:
+The index of a fibonacci number (reverse lookup) can be found using:

 ![index](lib/index.png)